Movers and SHAKERS

-In terms of price growth, single family homes and condos have outperformed the stock market over time so for some they are considered less risky, and easier to understand than a buying shares of a big company.
+In terms of price growth, single-family homes and condos have outperformed the stock market over time so for some, they are considered less risky, and easier to understand than buying shares of a big company.
 But real properties are certainly not as liquid as securities that trade on an exchange.
 So, if the housing market begins to decline, finding someone to take the other side of your real estate sale may take time.
 As mentioned earlier, time is costly.

 Real Estate “Income Investors”